aaronbloomfield/slp/docs/hw-git.md

 - Edit the **same** part of the file in both branches, committing after each edit
 - Merge the branches.  git will create a conflict-resolution file, which you **MUST** copy (and commit) as conflict.merge.txt so that we can see it.
 Fix the conflicts (however you would like), and finish the merge of those branches.
 - Delete any extra branches other than master.

+### Finishing up

+Now that the homework is done, please don't forget to add us as collaborators!
+See above for details.

 ### Grading